 The greeting of your dental nurse cover letter is fairly straightforward: ‘Dear’ followed by the correct salutation and last name of the dentist or hiring manager.
 If you’re not sure of the person’s salutation, you may use their first and last name.

 Aim to include a personalised greeting on every cover letter you submit.
 If you can’t find the name of the person who will be reading your cover letter, a more generic greeting is acceptable.
-‘Dear [Dental Practice Name] Team’ can work for a variety of situations.
+For instance, ‘Dear [Dental Practice Name] Team’ may be suitable in many instances.

-Just make sure to avoid the impersonal ‘To Whom It May Concern.’
+Just make sure to avoid the impersonal ‘To Whom It May Concern’ or 'Dear Sir or Madam.'

 Cover letter introduction

-That’s why it’s important to capture their attention with a compelling statement about your skills or interest in the position.
+That’s why it’s important to capture the reader's attention with a compelling statement about your skills or interest in the position.
 There are several ways to do this, but an anecdote about a job achievement or a sentence about your motivation and connection to the role are good ways to start a dental nurse cover letter.
-See our cover letter example below.

-I am an experienced dental nurse trainee.
-I have three years of experience in a range of practices, and have just passed my level 3 diploma in Principles and Practice of Dental Nursing.
-With the necessary qualifications under my belt, I am looking forward to putting my years of experience into practice in a new environment.
+I am an experienced dental nurse trainee, with three years of experience in a range of practices.
+Earlier this year, I passed my level 3 diploma in Principles and Practice of Dental Nursing.
+With the necessary qualifications under my belt, I now look forward to putting them into practice in a new environment.

 Cover letter middle part (body)

-The middle part — or body — of the cover letter is the moment you’ll finally be able to dive deeper into the experience and skills that make you most qualified for the role.
+The middle part — or body — of your dental nurse cover letter allows you to dive deeper into the experience and skills that make you most qualified for the role.

-As a dental nurse, you’ll want to focus on a mix of both technical skills that come from your training, as well as the personality traits that make you a productive team member of the dental office.
-Don’t forget to mention your approach with patients — the cover letter is a great place to showcase care and empathy.
+As a dental nurse, you’ll want to focus on a mix of both technical skills that come from your training, and personality traits that make you a productive dental office team member.
+Don’t forget to mention your approach with patients — the cover letter is a great place to showcase caring and empathy.

 Use the STAR method

-The STAR method is a structure for organising the anecdotes that appear on your cover letter.
-Since space is limited, the STAR method can help you quickly convey your value and achievements.
+The STAR method offers a way to structure for organising the relevant accomplishments highlighted in your cover letter, perhaps as anecdotes.
+Since space is limited, it can help you convey your value to the dental practice by succinctly describing a previous contribution.
 Here’s how it works:

 S – Describe a Situation in the workplace, preferably one that’s relevant to your prospective employer